 If you’re in the market for a new guitar for metal, this is a review you won’t want to miss!

-The Ibanez RGA42FM took our Top Pick award in this roundup.
-It has a classic Super Strat form factor, with hot pickups, and it’s fitted with the legendary Wizard III neck for the ultimate in playability.
-It perfectly blends price and performance, and is dynamic enough to take on pretty much every sub genre of metal.
+The Ibanez RGA42FM took our Top Pick in this roundup.
+It has a classic Super Strat form factor with hot pickups, and it’s fitted with the legendary Wizard III neck for the ultimate in playability.
+It perfectly blends price and performance and is dynamic enough to take on pretty much every subgenre of metal.

-Our absolute favorite guitar for metal under $1000, and our Editor’s Choice winner, is the Schecter Reaper 6 FR.
-This is a high end metal weapon, built to the highest standards with premium woods, incredible high output pickups, and the amazing Schecter Ultra Access neck carve, which provides unfettered upper fret access – unlocking the entire fretboard!
+Our absolute favorite guitar for metal under $1,000 is our Editor’s Choice winner, the Schecter Reaper 6 FR.
+This is a high-end metal weapon, built to the highest standards with premium woods, incredible high-output pickups, and the amazing Schecter Ultra Access neck carve, which provides unfettered upper fret access – unlocking the entire fretboard!

 Timeless metal looks with hot pickups and crazy playability.

 With this guitar you’re getting the ultimate expression of what it is to be a metal guitar, and you’re still well within the $1000 budget.
 It features a Wizard III neck, together with a pair of hot Quantum humbucking pickups – a combination guaranteed to deliver a good time for any shredder.